‘B*tch Please!’ – McCarthy was Close to Clocking Cronin in Cork - Irish Boxing

 Indeed, so upset was ‘Built2Last’ that but for the fact his son was in the squared circle with him he would have let his hands go.

 “Kevin was very lucky in the ring in Cork after getting all thick and thinking he was the big man when I’m there with my son.
 I got in the ring and showed him nothing but the utmost respect.
-If my son wasn’t there he was getting two hooks on the chin and getting sleeper.”
+If my son wasn’t there he was getting two hooks on the chin and getting slept.”

 The 36-year-old BUI Celtic title holder was upset at the time but is now glad of what he takes as Cronin disrespect, as he can use it as motivation ahead of a huge Irish title fight.